jfmaas/HOS-TYPO3-discovery/README.md

 ### Heatmap with geolocation of publications

-Obvously There are more then one render modes.
+Obviously the solr query generates more hits There are more then one render modes.
 The most known is

 <img src="https://raw.githubusercontent.com/subhh/HOS-TYPO3-discovery/master/screenshots/hmap1.png" width=300 />